 Examines the harnessing of economic forces to both prevent and solve environmental problems in the context of current regulatory approaches to dealing with environmental issues.
-Includes field trips to demonstrate real-world application of course concepts.
 Prerequisite: MBE 100 or MBE 202.
 Formerly MBE 106.
 Offered each spring.

 216 Taxation (4)